fantastic001/blog/_posts/2018-03-08-easy-widgets.markdown

 Recently I have been developing python library for handling interface in console.
 The best solution I have found was URWID which is used in WICD interface (WiFi manager in console).
-I wasn't satisfied enough with library and I started develping from URWID base to make something easier to use and in this article I will explain basic usage of that library.
+I wasn't satisfied enough with library and I started developing from URWID base to make something easier to use and in this article I will explain basic usage of that library.